ggonnella/textformats/manuals/C_API.md

 ### List of datatype names

-To output the names of the datatypes contained in the specification, use the `char* datatype_names(Specification *spec)` function.
+To output the names of the datatypes defined by a specification, use the `char* datatype_names(Specification *spec)` function.
 The datatype names are space-separated.